plblum/jivs/docs/Learning_Jivs/Presentation/Form_Presentation_of_Jivs_Validation.md

 #### Helping Users Reach Validation Problems

-A Validation Summary can do more than list messages.
+A Validation Summary widget can do more than list messages.

 When an `IssueFound` supplies `valueHostName`, application code can resolve the corresponding `FieldValueHost` and use its element identifier to locate the editor.